dshhh/unchain/README.md

 ```
 # Make sure internet is connected
 opkg install git-http
-chmod +x install-client.sh
 ./install-client.sh
-# Enter server IP and password
+# Enter server IP and the password
 ```

 ## Use

-- portable, built for traveling, public Wi-Fi, and remote work
+* portable, built for travel, public Wi-Fi, and remote work
-- easy to use:
+* easy to use:
-  ^ Turn VPN on/off with the switch button
+  * Turn VPN on/off with the switch button
-  ^ Connect any type of device to the box and enjoy your unrestricted network via LAN or WLAN ^ Connect wirelessly to public hotspots (see 'Repeater mode') `
+  * Connect any type of device to the box and enjoy an unrestricted network via LAN or WLAN
+  * Connect wirelessly to public hotspots (see 'Repeater mode')

 You can permanently disable the process with

 ```